Space debris: Debris growth

-During the 1980s, NASA and other U.S. groups attempted to limit the growth of debris.
+During the 1980s, NASA and other US groups attempted to limit the growth of debris.
 One trial solution was implemented by McDonnell Douglas in 1981 for the Delta launch vehicle by having the booster move away from its payload and vent any propellant remaining in its tanks.
 This eliminated one source for pressure buildup in the tanks which had previously caused them to explode and create additional orbital debris.
 Other countries were slower to adopt this measure and, due especially to a number of launches by the Soviet Union, the problem grew throughout the decade.

 A new battery of studies followed as NASA, NORAD, and others attempted to better understand the orbital environment, with each adjusting the number of pieces of debris in the critical-mass zone upward.
 Although in 1981 (when Schefter's article was published) the number of objects was estimated at 5,000, new detectors in the Ground-based Electro-Optical Deep Space Surveillance system found new objects.
 By the late 1990s, it was thought that most of the 28,000 launched objects had already decayed and about 8,500 remained in orbit.
-By 2005 this was adjusted upward to 13,000 objects, and a 2006 study increased the number to 19,000 as a result of an ASAT and a satellite collision.
+By 2005 this was adjusted upward to 13,000 objects remaining in orbit, and a 2006 study increased the number to 19,000 as a result of an ASAT and a satellite collision.
 In 2011, NASA said that 22,000 objects were being tracked.

 A 2006 NASA model suggested that if no new launches took place, the environment would retain the then-known population until about 2055, when it would increase on its own.
 Richard Crowther of Britain's Defence Evaluation and Research Agency said in 2002 that he believed the cascade would begin about 2015.
-The National Academy of Sciences, summarizing the professional view, noted widespread agreement that two bands of LEO space – 900 to 1000 km and 1500 km – were already past critical density.
+The US National Academy of Sciences, summarizing the professional view, noted widespread agreement that two bands of LEO space – 900 to 1000 km and 1500 km – were already past critical density.

 In the 2009 CEAS European Air and Space Conference, University of Southampton researcher Hugh Lewis predicted that the threat from space debris would rise 50 percent in the next decade and quadruple in the next 50 years.
 As of 2009, more than 13,000 close calls were tracked weekly.

-A 2011 report by the U.S. National Research Council warned NASA that the amount of orbiting space debris was at a critical level.
+A 2011 report by the US National Research Council warned NASA that the amount of orbiting space debris was at a critical level.
 According to some computer models, the amount of space debris "has reached a tipping point, with enough currently in orbit to continually collide and create even more debris, raising the risk of spacecraft failures."
 The report called for international regulations limiting debris and research of disposal methods.